sheinaedeline/Connected/README.md

 <h1>Connected Website How To Install and Run</h1>

+## README for Frontend and Backend
+In both Frontend and Backend folders of this project, there are respective README files.
+Please do read both README files to smoothly run this application.

 ## How to Install for Windows (Window Version that is used during development is Windows 10):